NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    :link: example_building_workflow
    :link-type: ref

-   In this tutorial we will build a molecule to get the hang of a "typical" Biobuild workflow.
+   In this tutorial we will build a molecule to get the hang of a "typical" BuildAMol workflow.

 .. card:: Syntax Flavors
    :link: example_syntax
    :link-type: ref

-   This tutorial covers the different syntax flavors that Biobuild supports.
+   This tutorial covers the different syntax flavors that BuildAMol supports.

 .. card:: Visualizing Molecules